 Whatever it is that’s keeping you apart for all those times you weren’t a couple, you have to take notice, and possibly accept that there are forces beyond your control that tell you to just let your ex go.

-#10 Put a little more faith in your gut than your heart.
-The final reason why you should not be engaging in an on-off relationship is because your gut says so.
+The final reason why you should not be engaging in an on and off relationship is that your gut says so.
 Do not deny that this is true.
-Your gut probably freaks out every time you run back to this person, since our instincts are borne from our experiences.
+Your gut probably freaks out every time you run back to this person since our instincts are borne from our experiences.